 \textbf{(2) (Inference)} When a single input $x$ is processed, there is no meaningful approximation to $p(x)$, so enforcing (C3) forces uniform routing regardless of the actual score $\mathbf{S}(x)$, which leads to distorted or suboptimal expert assignment.

 \end{proposition}

-To address this issue, during training at each MoE block, we apply one of two routing strategies: our proposed Sinkhorn-based routing or the standard Softmax gating used in typical SMoE.
-Specifically, with a fixed probability $p \in [0,1]$, we randomly choose to apply Sinkhorn-based routing with probability $p$ and Softmax-based routing with probability $1-p$.
-This hybrid strategy allows the Softmax gating to guide the training of the gating weights $\mathbf{W}_g$, ensuring that the gating scores $\mathbf{S}$ learn to reflect meaningful token-expert compatibilities.
-In turn, Sinkhorn-based routing promotes balanced expert utilization, leading to more stable and efficient training.
-We refer to this strategy as Selective Sinkhorn Routing (SSR) for short.
-The variants using Linear cost and Softmax cost are denoted as SSR-L and SSR-S, respectively.
-The overall process of this training method is illustrated in \cref{fig:methodology}.
+To address this issue, we propose \emph{Selective Sinkhorn Routing} (SSR).
+During training, each MoE block uses Sinkhorn routing with probability $p \in [0,1]$ and Softmax gating otherwise.
+This hybrid strategy allows Softmax gating to train $\mathbf{W}_g$, enabling $\mathbf{S}$ to learn meaningful token--expert compatibilities, while Sinkhorn routing promotes balanced expert utilization and improves training stability.
+We denote the Linear-cost and Softmax-cost variants as SSR-L and SSR-S, respectively.
+The overall procedure is illustrated in \cref{fig:methodology}.

-However, the Softmax-based routing may still suffer from expert collapse, where only a small subset of experts are consistently selected due to high gating scores \cite{cai2024_survey}.
+However, the Softmax-based routing may still suffer from expert collapse, in which only a small subset of experts is consistently selected due to high gating scores \cite{cai2024_survey}.
 To address this issue, during training, we can add Gaussian noise to the cost matrix (SSR with noise) to encourage exploration and prevent expert underutilization.
-Specifically, the noisy cost matrix is computed as:
+In particular, the noisy cost matrix is computed as: